 Although now often crowded with tourists, exploring its ancient cobbled streets is a must, with Charles Bridge being one of its main highlights.
 Other than this, its main sights are the majestic castle and cathedral that are perched dramatically atop a hill overlooking the city.

 With some interesting statues and art installations scattered around town, and lots of hearty local cuisine and Czech beers for you to sample, Prague is certainly worth visiting.

-2. Paris Where to Stay
+Accommodation: Where to Stay in Prague

 Chic, stylish, and sophisticated, Paris has long been famed for its beauty and is one of the most popular cities to visit in Europe.